danielringch/xiamon/docu/plugin/chiawallet.md

 ## **Basic setup**

-To track the wallet balance, this plugin uses a internal database.
+To track the wallet balance, this plugin uses an internal database.
 The path of the file is set by the key **database**.

 Currently, only XCH is supported (support for other CATs will follow).
 The corresponding wallet id is set by the key **wallet_id**.